thomas-mattsson/cloud-pak-deployer-storage-fusion/README.md

 # cloud-pak-deployer-gitops

-This repo is using (Cloud pak deployer)[https://ibm.github.io/cloud-pak-deployer].
+This repo is using [Cloud pak deployer](https://ibm.github.io/cloud-pak-deployer).

 This repo has two purposes:
 1. Build the Cloud pak deployed in Openshift making it available to deploying Cloud paks.